 Saint-Gilles was a veritable pilgrimage crossroads.
 As well as being a major destination in its own right, pilgrims used it as a point of departure for the sea journey to Rome and Jerusalem.
 In addition it was a rallying and embarcation point for Crusaders to the Holy Land.
 Perhaps most significantly, the abbey also benefited from the traffic to Spain and Compostela as a major station on the road between Arles and Toulouse.
 Twelfth century chroniclers recorded the immense crowds that flocked there at times of festival.
 Benjamin of Tudela wrote “This town is a place of pilgrimage, visited by the inhabitants of distant countries and islands”

 This prestigious position meant that the abbey and its town were the subject of continual dispute, between its own monks and the parent abbey of Cluny and the Counts of Toulouse all competing for control to the extent that the period of Saint-Gilles greatest success was one marked by a good deal of turbulence.
-On account of this the great building campaign inaugurated by Abbot Hugues of Cluny and whose altar was consecrated by Pope Urban II in July 1096 was marked by long periods of disruption all through the twelfth century.
+The great building campaign inaugurated by Abbot Hugues of Cluny and consecrated by Pope Urban II in July 1096, was marked by long periods of disruption all through the twelfth century.

 An eventful history saw the execution of heretics, the assassinations of Papal envoys and the ritual humiliation of one of the most powerful feudal lords of the day, all on the steps of the church.
 It culminated in 1562 with the capture and sacking of the abbey by Huguenots and the mutilation of the façade’s sculpture, the largest ensemble of Romanesque art in Languedoc, by means of precisely aimed musket fire.